-The

 Pre-amp / filter for 136kHz.

-LF but the performance is not always very good.
-All you can hear are strange
+performance is not always very good.
+All you can hear are strange whistles and

-connecting the fet gate to the top of the second tuned-circuit, instead of the
+gate to the top of the second tuned-circuit, instead of the overwind.
+Done this

-overwind.
-Done this way, you could use any variable inductor with an inductance
+way, you could use any variable inductor with an inductance of around

 Loop Pre-amp for LF.

-multi-turn loop on LF, you will find that the sensitivity is not good enough to
+on LF, you will find that the sensitivity is not good enough to receive the

-receive the weaker signals.
-A good preamp for a loop needs to have a high input
+weaker signals.
+A good preamp for a loop needs to have a high input impedance

-impedance and good signal handling characteristics (to prevent
+and good signal handling characteristics (to prevent cross-modulation).
+The

 Top